lmullen/jsr/_source/issues/vol13/najar.markdown

 overwhelming mass of data contained in church books.
 Numbers had an authoritative appeal.
 They seemed to speak differently than the qualitative sources that I was accustomed to as an early Americanist.

- ^
-^But that ultimately proved the most challenging part of the research, an aspect I am not sure I would repeat again.
+But that ultimately proved the most challenging part of the research, an aspect I am not sure I would repeat again.
 Numbers have the appearance of neutrality, but only by hiding a number of judgment calls.
 In order to assemble meaningful categories of sins (fighting, fraud,